datacamp/courses-introduction-to-python/slides/chapter_4_ae3238dcc7feb9adecfee0c395fc8dc8.md

 `@script`
 like this.
 Basically you're selecting the row, and then from that row do another selection.

 There's also an alternative way of subsetting, using single square brackets and a comma.
 This call returns the exact same value as before.
 The value before the comma specifies the row, the value after the comma specifies the column.
 The intersection of the rows and columns you specified, are returned.
+Once you get used to it, this syntax is more intuitive and opens up more possibilities.

 ---